 The motor preformance of the Audi is in general very good.
-And also the weight of the Elddis with a User Payload (179 kg in the caravan and 200 kg in the car including passengers), is good.
+And also the weight of the Elddis with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is good.

 Flat roads